Phrase lesson

 Quick use

-Use ここでたべます (koko de tabemasu) at a restaurant when you say eat-in or takeout.
-It lets you give the key fact first before adding details.
+Use ここでたべます (koko de tabemasu) at a restaurant or cafe when you want to say you will eat here.

 Chunk or pattern